-Is the iPhone waterproof or water-resistant?
+Is your iPhone waterproof or just water-resistant?
+Here’s the truth

 What is IP water resistance rating, and how does it matter?